ethereum/go-ethereum/docs/_interface/Private-Network.md

 ### Choosing A Consensus Algorithm

-Ethereum Mainnet uses a proof-of-work (PoW) algorithm called "Ethash" to secure the blockchain, Geth also supports the the 'clique' proof-of-authority (PoA) consensus algorithm as an alternative for private networks.
-Clique is strongly recommended for private testnets because it is far less resource-intensive than PoW.
+While the main network uses proof-of-work (PoW) to secure the blockchain, Geth also supports the the 'Clique' proof-of-authority (PoA) consensus algorithm as an alternative for private networks.
+Clique is strongly recommended for private testnets because PoA is far less resource-intensive than PoW.
 Clique is currently used as the consensus algorithm in public testnets such as [Rinkeby](https://www.rinkeby.io) and [Görli](https://goerli.net).
 The key differences between the consensus algorithms available in Geth are:

 #### Ethash